Consultant Psychiatrist & Psychodynamic Psychotherapist

 About me

-I completed my Medical Studies at the University of Seville (Spain), Lund University (Sweden) and the University of Florence (Italy).
+I completed my medical degree at the University of Seville in Spain, with part of my training at Lund University in Sweden and the University of Florence in Italy.

-I completed my training in Psychiatry and Psychodynamic Psychotherapy at Lausanne University Hospital (CHUV), Switzerland, in 2016.
+My specialist training in Psychiatry and Psychodynamic Psychotherapy took place at Lausanne University Hospital (CHUV) in Switzerland, which I completed in 2016.

-I currently work as a Consultant Psychiatrist in the NHS South London and Maudsley as well as a Researcher at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London, alongside my private practice.
+Since 2018, I have been working in the UK as a Consultant Psychiatrist.
+I currently hold a Consultant position at the NHS South London and Maudsley Trust, and I also serve as a Senior Clinical Lecturer at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London.
+Alongside my NHS and academic roles, I offer private consultations.

-I am on the Specialist Register of the GMC as a General Adult Psychiatrist with a licence to practice as a Consultant Psychiatrist.
-I am Section 12 Approved under the Mental Health Act in England and I am an associate member of the Royal College of Psychiatrists.
+I am on the Specialist Register of the General Medical Council (GMC) as a General Adult Psychiatrist, with a licence to practise as a Consultant Psychiatrist.
+I am Section 12 Approved under the Mental Health Act in England and an associate member of the Royal College of Psychiatrists.

 My Research